Rokoko/rokoko-studio-live-unreal-engine/README.md

 ## Installation
 > [!WARNING]
-> Be advised that it recommended that you disable the official plugin on the marketplace before trying to open this specific project, such that the marketplace version will not interfere with this one.
+> Be advised that if you already have the plugin installed via the Unreal Engine marketplace.
+It is recommended that you uninstall it in the marketplace before trying to open this specific project, such that the marketplace version will not interfere with this one.

 Ensure that the special Plugins folder is created in your Unreal Engine project.
 Download the `Smartsuit.zip` from the respected [release](https://github.com/Rokoko/rokoko-studio-live-unreal-engine/releases) and unzip it into the Plugins folder.